nightnoryu/nightnoryu/README.md

 # Greetings!

-I'm a software engineer with a passion for concise and simple solutions that make a real difference and bring profit.
+I'm a software engineer with a passion for concise and simple solutions that make a difference and bring profit.

-## 🖥️ Work Experience
+## 🖥️ Work experience

 - **iSpring Solutions** - Backend Software Engineer, June 2021 - present
-  - Domains: E-learning & BPMS/CRM Development
+  - Domains: E-learning & BPMS/CRM development

 ## 🎓 Education